daniyalmaster693/Misty/README.md

 # Misty

-A simpl weather app made using HTML, CSS, and Javascript
+A simple weather app made using HTML, CSS, and Javascript